 "Thousands of victims have already been claimed in the violence in Syria and Iraq, which has left many other millions without a home or means of sustenance.
 We urge the international community to seek an end to the violence and terrorism and, at the same time, to contribute through dialogue to a swift return to civil peace," the joint text said.

-, but differences between Kirill and Francis were also evident from the start.
+The meeting was hailed as an important ecumenical breakthrough, but differences between Kirill and Francis were also evident from the start.
 Even as they joined arms, Francis' white gown and skullcap provided a stark visual contrast to Kirill's domed hat with a white stole hanging loosely over black robes.
 The difference in vestments was echoed in the spiritual and political differences between Kirill and Francis, as in the bigger picture, relations between the churches remain strained.

 Recently, there has been a great deal of disagreement over the special status of the Ukrainian Greek Catholic Church, the country's second-largest religious institution.
 The Russian Orthodox Church disproves of the Ukrainian Greek Catholic Church, which while following Eastern Church rites answers to the pope.
 The Russian Orthodox Church traditionally considers western Ukraine its territory.